kbickham/iLife_Robotic_Vaccum_v3s_Reverse_Engineer/README.md

-From what I understand, I need to do a null pointer dereference/make a read From 0x00 in attempt to dump the first part of firmware from memory.
+From what I understand, I need to do a null pointer dereference/make a read From 0x00 in attempt to dump the first firmware from memory.
-After I get this, I need to search for string literals which may be used as a Key to decrypt firmware if it is encrypted.
-I must however first find ports to connect JTAG or UART... some point of entry to begin my attempts.
-I have multiple STLINK v2s , and this is the only stm32 I have acess to currently...after an interview for a job I have gathered that I must in fact gain experience working with this processor type.
+After I get this, I need to search for string literals which may be used as a Key if it is encrypted.
+I must however first find ports to connect JTAG or UART...
+I have an STLINK v2 , and this is the only stm32 I have acess to currently...after an interview for a job I have gathered that I must in fact gain experience working with this processor type.

 5:15pm